harlan-zw/harlanzw.com/content/posts/vue-use-head-v1.md

 Now powered by [Unhead](https://github.com/harlan-zw/unhead).

+Featuring:
-Featuring a new DOM patching algorithm that tracks side effects gracefully, less aggressive removal of tags and attributes
+- a new DOM patching algorithm that tracks side effects gracefully, less aggressive removal of tags and attributes

-Includes :zap:  DOM rendering optimisations, 120% (~10ms for an avg site) faster, async for quicker initial main thread load.
+- ⚡ DOM rendering optimisations, 120% (~10ms for an avg site) faster, async for quicker initial main thread load.
+- 🧹 No more state in DOM

 ### ✨ Enhancements